gcccheng/oogway/index.md

 **Custom Infrastructure Solutions**

 Developed and optimized self-host runner infrastructure for GitHub Actions, managing both VMs and containers.
-Created customized backend solutions using Terraform to meet specific client needs, improving the flexibility and scalability of infrastructure.
+Created customized backend solutions for Terraform to meet specific client needs, improving the flexibility and scalability of infrastructure.

 **Automate upgrading rhel7 to rhel8 workflow**